verlok/blog-11ty/content/blog/2026-07-07_should-we-stop-using-the-word-responsive-for-design/index.md

 We are using the exact same word to mean "adapts to screen size" and "reacts fast to user input."

-## Should we stop using the word "Responsive" for layouts?
+## A proposal: Split the terminology

 Maybe it's time to let the word "responsive" go—at least when we talk about screen sizes.